 “Cowardliness is a product of the unregenerate heart, Desmond, and denial is a defense the flesh uses to protect itself.”

 “But, Tony, after the war I made a genuine commitment to Christ.
-I was born again.
-And ever since I’ve prayed and prayed for God to give me strength to overcome my cowardliness.
+I’ve prayed and prayed for God to give me strength to overcome my cowardliness.
 And now you’re saying I should admit I’m a coward and accept defeat and failure!”

 “God knows your weaknesses, Desmond.
 And He didn’t intend for you to cope with them out of your own strength.
 That’s why He sent His Son to live in you and through you—so you could live in Christ’s sufficiency.”